gael-close/template-paper/README.md

 Double check the configuration with `quarto check`

-Alternative with https://direnv.net/: activate autmoatically when entering the working directory with the provided file `.envrc`
+Alternative with https://direnv.net/: activate autmoatically when entering the working directory.
+Use the provided file `.envrc`

 ### Operation

 To build the paper HTML and the poster: